SCAN Initiative Updates

 Information not included in the Dashboard:

-• SCAN Analysis data
+• SCAN analysis data for ADRCs

-• The MRI and PET summary and QC status information will be made available through the ADRC Portals, see more information about the private ADRC-specific SCAN dashboards below.
+• ADRC-specific PET and MRI data: The MRI and PET summary and QC status information is available through the ADRC-specific SCAN QC dashboards

-About the Private ADRC-Specific SCAN Dashboards:
+About the ADRC-Specific SCAN QC Dashboards

 1. Enable them to track the QC status of their MRI and PET submissions, allowing them to rapidly address errors.